bokkypoobah/SirinLabsCrowdsaleContractAudit/bokkyAudit/code-review/token/MintableToken.md

    * @param _amount The amount of tokens to mint.
    * @return A boolean that indicates if the operation was successful.
    */
-  function mint(address _to, uint256 _amount) onlyOwner canMint public returns (bool) {
+  // BK Ok - Only owner can execute.
+The crowdsale contract will be the owner in this case. function mint(address _to, uint256 _amount) onlyOwner canMint public returns (bool) {
+    // BK Next 2 Ok
     totalSupply = totalSupply.add(_amount);
     balances[_to] = balances[_to].add(_amount);
+    // BK Next 2 Ok - Log event
     Mint(_to, _amount);
     Transfer(address(0), _to, _amount);
+    // BK Ok
     return true;
   }